Particeep/pricer-integration/README.md

 There are 3 sbt modules

 * `01-core` is commons code that is available for conveniance.
-You will probably use StringUtils or DateUtils
+You will probably use StringUtils or DateUtils --> Je pense qu'on n'a pas besoin de tout exposer pour le moment.
+Seulement les classes les plus importantes
 * `02-domain` is the domain of the application.
 It define input and output type for the part you need to implement
 * `03-new-pricer` : this is the module you need to implement